nagotown/utau.info/docs/start/install.md

 ## Installing Japanese Keyboard (Recommended)

-If you would like to type into UTAU easier, you may want to install the Japanese keyboard.
+If you would like to type lyrics into UTAU easier, you may want to install the Japanese keyboard.
 To add the Japanese keyboard, go to Settings and navigate to `Time and Language > Language > Keyboard > Preferred Languages > Add a language`.
 Then, search for Japanese and select it.
 Unselect all the optional language features.
+After that, you can press `Shift+ALT` to switch keyboard layouts, and press `Shift+~` to change between romaji and hiragana output.

+If you are unable to type in romaji and each key seems to be giving you a random character, search for `Japanese IME settings` in Windows, and uncheck `Use Kana input for hardware keyboard`.

 ## Downloading